Yandex Cloud

 Note

-To make sure cross-domain requests work correctly, additionally set up CORS on a source if the source supports this mechanism.
+To make sure cross-domain requests are enabled, additionally set up CORS on a source if the source supports this mechanism.
 For example, CORS configuration is required for Object Storage buckets.

 To configure cross-domain requests with CORS for the resource: